tswire/iAPS/README.md

 ## Remarks
 Due to the heavy refactoring and my changes to Jon's CoreData, when moving from a version (below 1.07) to (1.07 or above) it is advised to delete FAX and install with a new clone.
 All current stats will be gone and build up again.
 All settings will be at default values, like `maxIOB = 0`.
 Due to deleting FAX you should do it in between pods, as you loose this information.
 Now with iAPS starting v1.6 and autoISF 2.2.8.3 also all settings will revert to standard.

-## Exercise Modes
-Exercise Mode with high TT can be combined with autoISF.
-The Ratio from the TT, calculated with the Half Basal target, will be adjusted with the strongest (>1) or weakest (<1) ISF-Ratio from autoISF.
-This can be substantial.
-I myself prefer to disable autoISF adjustments while exercising, relying on the TT Ratio, by setting `Exercise toggles all autoISF adjustments off` to on.

 # Documentation